brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 yolo detect predict model="C:\Users\Green Sturgeon\AI_Project\TrainYoloV8\runs\detect\train_XTRA_LARGE\weights\best.pt" source="C:\Users\Green Sturgeon\AI_Project\Test" imgsz=640 save_txt=True
 ```

-Which will save labeled images and a yolo_darknet annotation text file that you can read back into LabelImg to fix False Positives and False Negatives by hand....Hey, no one said this was perfect.
+Which will save labeled images and a yolo_darknet annotation text file in the folder that you are in at the CMD.
+You can then read back into LabelImg to fix False Positives and False Negatives by hand....Hey, no one said this was perfect.
 but again, please see https://docs.ultralytics.com/usage/cfg/#predict for a list and brief description of the possible arguments.

 ## 5.1 Using SAHI and your newly trained YoloV8 model